NelzkieCoder/CodeAndWave/_posts/2018-03-18-java-8-lambda.md

         int add(int a, int b);
     }
 ```
 The abstract method `add` has an argument with a data type **explicitly** defined.
-That means that since we are using this function interface on our lambda expression, the **compiler is smart enough** to  **infer or deduce** the data type for the argument on our lamdba expression base on our function interface.
+That means,  since we are using this function interface on our lambda expression, the **compiler is smart enough** to  **infer or deduce** the data type for the argument on our lamdba expression base on our function interface.
 Pretty cool.
 It can also infer its return type.
 Take a look at this(sorry about my drawing.
 I'm really bad at it)

 [![]({{site.baseurl}}/assets/img/blog/function_interface.png)]({{site.baseurl}}/assets/img/blog/function_interface.png)

 ### Multiple line lambda expression
 We've been practicing on one liner code in lambda.
 But what if we have multiple lines of code?
 Pretty easy.
-We only have to add curly braces. and if it is returning something, add the **return** keyword That's about it.
+We only have to add curly braces and if it is returning something, add the **return** keyword.
+That's about it.

 ```java
 Calculate cc = (a,b)->{